Aliases for ITGB1 Gene

 GeneCards Summary for ITGB1 Gene

 ITGB1 (Integrin, Beta 1 (Fibronectin Receptor, Beta Polypeptide, Antigen CD29 Includes MDF2, MSK12)) is a Protein Coding gene.
-Diseases associated with ITGB1 include frozen shoulder and fraser syndrome.
+Diseases associated with ITGB1 include fraser syndrome and frozen shoulder.
 Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
 GO annotations related to this gene include protein heterodimerization activity and protein kinase binding.
 An important paralog of this gene is ITGB4.

 UniProtKB/Swiss-Prot for ITGB1 Gene